jasonleonhard/leonhard_lib/README.md

     cargo test; cargo run;

-Note that you do not need to navigate down the tree to your library folder `leonhard`, when build or run occur the library will be complied.
+Note that you do not need to navigate down the tree to your library folder `leonhard_lib`, when build or run occur the library will be complied.
 Thus adding more methods to lib.rs you save some navigation effort too.

 This however is not the case for `cargo test` from the top level.
-That will not run your module level unit tests (aka `leonhard`) has some tests that are ran if you instead run `cargo test --package leonhard` which will run only the tests from that package, from the top level without navigating down.
+That will not run your module level unit tests (aka `leonhard_lib`) has some tests that are ran if you instead run `cargo test --package leonhard_lib` which will run only the tests from that package, from the top level without navigating down.